It’s been a few months since my last post, mainly due to the tedious process of moving house in the UK, but also due to work committments etc.

 So what about the mobile apps?

-The apps, Smite Scoreboard and Motorhome Stopover, are currently in both Stores and while the former is effectively ‘done’, i.e. I’m not planning on making changes any time soon, I am thinking that the Motorhome Stopover app needs so attention over an above the platform update.
+The apps, Smite Scoreboard and Motorhome Stopover, are currently in both Stores and while the former is effectively ‘done’, i.e. I’m not planning on making changes any time soon, I am thinking that the Motorhome Stopover app needs some attention over and above the platform update.

 But there is a problem - and it’s called MAUI.